craftercms/docs/source/.new-ia/by-role/system-admin/clustering/studio-clustering-two-nodes.rst

 ------------

 * At least 2 servers running Linux (Remember that Studio's cluster runs only in Linux)
-* Enterprise version of Crafter CMS
+* Enterprise version of CrafterCMS
-* If using an enterprise Crafter CMS installed from a binary archive, ``Git`` is required by Crafter CMS and may need to be installed if not already installed in the server.
+* If using an enterprise CrafterCMS installed from a binary archive, ``Git`` is required by CrafterCMS and may need to be installed if not already installed in the server.
 * Studio's clustering requires the ``libssl1.0.0`` (or ``libssl1.0.2``) shared library.
   Some Linux distros does not come with the library pre-installed and may need to be installed.